oscarychen/django-ninja-simple-jwt/readme.md

 ```
 The response would contain an access token in the body.

-##### Why are the web endpoints designed to handle access and refresh tokens like this?

-The short answer is security in depth.

-- Web storage (local storage and session storage) is accessible through Javascript on the same domain, this presents an
-opportunity for malicious scripts running on your site to carry out XSS against your user clients, which makes web
-storage not ideal for storing either access or refresh tokens.
-There are a large number of scenarios where XSS can take
-place, and a number of ways to mitigate them. you can read more about XSS [here](https://gist.github.com/oscarychen/352d60c1a2e3727d444c94b5959bb6f6).
-- Cookies with `HttpOnly` flag are not accessible by Javascript and therefore not vulnerable to XSS, however they may be
-the target of CSRF attack because of ambient authority, where cookies may be attached to requests automatically.
-Even
-though a malicious website carrying out a CSRF has no way of reading the response of the request which is made on behalf
-of a user, they may be able to make changes to user data resources if such endpoints exist.
-This makes `HttpOnly`
-cookies unsuited for storing access token.
-There are several ways to mitigate CSRF, such as setting the `SameSite`
-attribute of a cookie to "Lax" or "Strict", and using anti-CSRF token.
-You can read more about CSRF [here](https://gist.github.com/oscarychen/ce189b2fef1f8ff7eac51a72fed34960).

-In addition to various XSS and CSRF mitigation techniques, this package deploys access token and refresh token for web
-apps in a specific way that broadly hardens application security against these attacks:
-- Access tokens, are as usual, send back to clients in response body.
-It is expected that you would design your frontend
-application to not persist access tokens anywhere.
-They are short-lived and only used by the SPA in memory, and are
-tossed as soon as the user close the browser tab.
-This way, the access token cannot be utilized in a CSRF attack against
-your application.
-- Refresh tokens, are sent back to client in a `HttpOnly` cookie header that the client browser sees but inaccessible
-by your own frontend application.
-This way, the refresh token is not subject to any XSS attack against your application.
-While CSRF is possible, the attacker cannot use this mechanism to make modification to your resources even is a CSRF
-attack is successfully carried out.
-It is important to note that in CSRF, the attacker cannot read the response even
-when they successfully make the malicious request to your API endpoint; the worst they can do is to refresh the token
-on user's behalf, and no damage can be done.
-The refresh token cookie would also typically have `domain` and `path`
-attributes specified, so that browsers should only attach them with request to your domain and specific url path
-used for refreshing the tokens, therefore reducing attack surfaces further.

 ### Customizing token claims for user
 You can specify a claim on the JWT and what User model attribute to get the claim value from using the
 setting `TOKEN_CLAIM_USER_ATTRIBUTE_MAP`.